 On April 26, 1996, CAFRA denied this application on 14 major grounds which the applicant had not meet CAFRA regulations.
 Hovnanian filed an appeal the following month and litigation continued for many years.

-In 2002, DEP Land Use Regulation, New Jersey Pinelands Commission and Hovnanian Industries reached a settlement to the ongoing litigation.
-Read attached points of settlement agreement.
+In 2003, DEP Land Use Regulation, New Jersey Pinelands Commission and Hovnanian Industries reached a settlement to the ongoing litigation.
+Click here to read attached points of settlement agreement.
 Click here to review a map of the developable portions of the site under the agreement.
 Under the settlement agreement 6,178 acres are to be deed restricted (click here to view map).

 In 2004, the State Planning Areas map was changed to reflect the court settlement.
 See attached.

 In July of 2014, Manchester Township Council passed Resolution #14-248 as an area in need of redevelopment.
 They made the finding based on a May 1, 2014 report completed by Thomas Planning Associates.
 Report below.

 The redevelopment area being supported by the Manchester Planning Board and Council is for the entire 4,087 acres of the site located with the CAFRA area.
 This 4,087 acres goes beyone the approximately 1,000 map out in the 2002 settlement agreement by NJ Pinelands, DEP and Hovson's.